Admitting now

 Admission & assessment

-Medical assessment, toxicology, vitals, withdrawal-scale scoring.
+clinical assessment, toxicology, vitals, withdrawal-scale scoring.
 Psychiatric evaluation.
-Withdrawal protocol planned based on substance, severity, and medical history.
+Withdrawal protocol planned based on substance, severity, and health history.

 2. 02